mathspp/mathspp/pages/06.courses/intermediate-python-course/_05.live-sessions-cta/features.md

         star_rating: 5,
         name: 'Kiel Haymon',
     },
-    content: '<p>Learning in an interactive manner is helpful and the most effective to me.
-Also being able to ask questions and get them resolved in real time is very beneficial.</p>',
+    content: "<p>Learning in an interactive manner is helpful and the most effective to me.
+Also being able to ask questions and get them resolved in real time is very beneficial.</p>",
     media: {
         images: [
         { url: '/user/pages/testimonials/20260217-2118-kiel-haymon/profile.webp' }